 That sales inefficiency may lead your company into a trap: spend money into new ISPs and ESPs to guarantee that your email marketing will become usable again, taking you out of the spam folders.
 It will take time to warm up these new servers.
 And if it turns out to be useful still, the same mistakes will end up killing it again, and again, and again and again.
 Which will make you spend more money on those servers again and repeat the whole process.
 It's not profitable to do this over and over, and one of the reasons why many companies let it die without bothering trying to save it.

 It will start to turn into increased marketing costs, as you turn to more costly alternatives, like Facebook or Google Ads.
 The ROI on those places can be pretty good; we know that.
 Are they better than 4.400% (the average on email marketing, according to SendGrid)?
 No, they're not.
-They will make the costs of your company skyrocket to figures you won't be comfortable with - and if you make a mistake there - let's say a campaign that delivers almost to no sales -, it will cost you dearly — more than you think.
+They will skyrocket the costs of your company to figures you won't be comfortable with, and if you make a mistake there - let's say a campaign that delivers almost no sales- it will cost you dearly — more than you think.
 In contrast, with email marking, you can try again after some time.

 How long will your email marketing die?
 Not even we can answer that.
-It may die fast, or it may die slow - there's no "dying formula" - as it depends on how many new subscribers you get, how many emails you send, many factors.
+It may die fast, or it may die slowly - there's no "dying formula" - as it depends on how many new subscribers you get, how many emails you send, and many factors.
 It doesn't happen overnight, though.
 It takes time, and the chances are that it is dying in front of your eyes.
-If that's the case, you should act quickly: it's way easier to heal a dying email channel than to resurrect one that is already dead.
+If that's the case, you should act quickly: it's way easier to heal a dying email channel than to resurrect an already dead one.

 All that comes from having aa damaged sender reputation - doing the wrong stuff over and over and over.
 If you knew there's a way out, would you let your channel with most potential turn into irrelevance?
 Because there is one - and I sincerely hope that you come alongside us to see and solve it.